Language Model as Planner and Formalizer under Constraints: Limitation

 Despite our best effort in defining, formalizing, and categorizing the constraints, we inevitably fall short of the goal of addressing all possible constraints (or more generally, requests) expressed in natural language.
 Even within our formalism, interesting phenomena such as the conjunction, negation, or ambiguity of the constraints are left for future work.

-Our evaluation metric, plan correctness, may induce false positives where the plan may happen to be correct, but the generated code does not actually correctly describe the environment satisfy the constraint, leading to concerns in interpretability and faithfulness.
-Previous work such as \citet{zuo2024planetarium} evaluated generated PDDL \textit{problem files} against a ground-truth using graph isomorphism, but such strategy does not exist for evaluating \textit{domain files}.
-To our best knowledge, there is no feasible way to overcome this issue in automatic planning evaluation.
+Our evaluation metric, plan correctness, may induce false positives where the plan may happen to be correct, but the generated code does not actually correctly describe the environment that satisfies the constraint, leading to concerns in interpretability and faithfulness.
+However, to the best of our knowledge there is no feasible alternative.
+Nevertheless we perform an analysis on 20 samples from all datasets and methods and there were no false positives.
+Therefore the false positive rate is negligible.
+While there exists methods to evaluate generated PDDL problem files \cite{zuo2024planetarium} or domain files \cite{coulter2022theory} against a ground-truth, fundamentally there exists non-unique ways to formulate the same constraint.

 While \cope augments 4 datasets (all under the MIT License) in the BlocksWorld and CoinCollector domains, they are still oversimplified proof of concept and not representative to problems in the real world.
-This may pose a risk to users using this code on real world problems.
+This may pose a risk when applied to real-world problems.
 Still, the challenge to state-of-the-method as we have demonstrated argues for the necessity of incremental evaluation.

+The deployment of autonomous agents in downstream tasks introduces significant safety risks that vary across domains.
+In embodied systems, such as household robots, poorly specified constraints can lead to catastrophic physical harm \cite{yang2023plugsafetychipenforcing}.
+Similarly, AI agents in virtual domains can be exploited to execute complex harmful sequences, such as facilitating self-harm \cite{zhang2025agentalignnavigatingsafetyalignment}.
+These failure modes exemplify the risks of dual-use and underspecification.
+Our method mitigates these risks by converting ambiguous natural language into a formal, interpretable representation.
+This transition provides the transparency necessary for human-in-the-loop auditing and formal verification, ensuring that agent behavior aligns with intended safety constraints rather than just operational commands.